davmixcool/customgpt/README.md

 ```

-We can then chat with our document source once it has been created
+We can then chat with our trained data

 ```javascript